Charles E W Bean, Diaries, AWM38 3DRL 606/60/1 - September - October 1916 - Part 7

 staff.

-Birdie ws telling me th
+Birdie ws telling me tt

-he got on well w Brulard
+he got on well w Brulard,

 he thought, because he went